 Treasury notes are essentially a loan to the US government and are generally seen as a safe bet for investors since there is little risk the loan won’t be paid back.

 These government bonds have seen a flood of interest in recent weeks, amid geopolitical uncertainty and tightening financial conditions – the Federal Reserve said last week it is considering as many as six more rate hikes in 2022 alone.
 That’s making investors lose their appetite for stocks and other more volatile assets and turn to dependable investments like Treasuries.

 But, as more people rush to buy bonds, that causes the yield to fall, which ends up making them a less attractive investment.
 Some investors are even starting to seek out assets like Bitcoin and cash, which traditionally offer less stability than bonds.

 A 10-year Treasury note typically delivers a higher rate of return than shorter term notes, since an investor’s money is committed for longer.
 Shorter-duration Treasury notes, such as a 2-year or a 3-year bond, generally offer lower yields, because risks are more predictable than over a longer time horizon.

 But when the return on a 10-year note is lower than the 2-year, that indicates a pessimistic outlook on the part of investors and a reluctance to commit their money.
-The 10-year yield fell to 2.383% on Tuesday afternoon, while the 2-year yield rose to 2.387%, before the yield curve reverted once again – barely.
-A year ago, the 10-year Treasury yield was 1.50% higher than the 2-year.
+And yields are heading in that direction: The spread between the 10-year Treasury note and the 2-year note currently sits at around 0.2%, compared to around 1.5% a year ago.

 A yield curve inversion has preceded every single recession since 1955, according to research from the Federal Reserve Bank of San Francisco.